 In Japan, Konica Minolta participates in JEITA’s Responsible Minerals Trade Working Group.
 This working group promotes programs addressing conflict mineral issues among IT and electronics companies in Japan.

-The Konica Minolta Group responded to requests about conflict minerals from customers across all of its businesses, and also continued to conduct a voluntary conflict minerals survey in its core Office Business and its Professional Print Business.
-The Group assessed risk and encouraged conflict-free suppliers.
+The Konica Minolta Group responded to requests about conflict minerals from customers across all of its businesses, and also continued to conduct a voluntary conflict minerals and cobalt survey in its core Office Business and its Professional Print Business.
+The Group assess risk and encourages conflict-free suppliers.

 Response to Customers’ Request for Survey